sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Without the heat of the sun
 ```

-We will only cover IO.write as a printing to `stdout` method here, but will eventually also cover file writing when we get to the file I/O section, where using new lines will be useful.
+In this segment, we will only cover IO.write as a printing to `stdout` method.

 ## 3. IO.inspect
-This method is suited specifically when we're trying to visualize the internal representation of a given value, exactly as it was originally written.
+This method is suited specifically when we're trying to visualize the internal representation of a given value exactly as it was originally written.

 One great example would be if we have a `list` that we would like to print to `stdout` while maintaining its structure: